PRAKRITI* is a live model. She tells us about her work inspiring artists and being the subject of many artworks.

 Live modelling is not as easy as it looks!
 Keeping still is one factor which in certain poses can make your muscles really sore.
 Models need to stretch between poses to keep the blood flowing.
 I remember one of the first few times, I picked a really complex pose and my left leg fell asleep.
 The timer went off and I got up to put my robe on but my leg was all pins and needles!

-Not more than I already do.
+I don’t exercise more than I already do.
 The good thing about being in this line of work is models come in all shapes and sizes.
 Art students and artists want to paint real people, and real people don’t all fit into one body type.
 The gallery I model for really tries to employ a diverse range of models.
 It is actually a wonderful thing, all bodies are beautiful and worth painting.

 How COVID–19 has affected my work